bigeasy/prolific/prolific.sender.stream/README.md

-Prolific Sender TCP
+Prolific Sender Stream

-A TCP sender implementation for the Prolific logging framework.
+A generic stream sender implementation for the Prolific logging framework.